flux-gui/flux-gui/doc/adr/0005-wego-core-auth-strategy.md

 ## Consequences

 This document does not seek to provide any mapping between Kubernetes users and Git Provider users.
-That may be out of scope for the Weave GitOps Core edition, or may be implemented later.
+That may be out of scope for the Flux-GUI Core edition, or may be implemented later.